 Remembering Brandon Jenkins, RIP Red Dirt Legend

-It was three-years-ago today that the world lost singer, songwriter and Red Dirt Legend Brandon Jenkins.
+It was four years ago today that the world lost singer, songwriter and Red Dirt Legend Brandon Jenkins.
 He passed away on March 2, 2018 in Nashville at the age of 48.

 Jenkins had been admitted to a Nashville hospital on Feb.
 21, 2018 for a heart procedure, but there were complications, and he remained hospitalized until his tragic and untimely death.
 RIP Red Dirt Legend.